Constable

 Constable Ury

-Constable Frank Orlando Ury - Grant County Constable's Office - INLEM.org
+Constable Frank Orlando Ury - Grant County Sheriff's Department - INLEM.org